slatawa/Airflow-Monitoring-ElasticSearch-LogStash-Kibana/README.md

 ![img.png](images/kibana-5.png)

-Go to Discover page from left hand side and you can see the log event details
+Go to Discover page from left hand side and you can see the log event details (this also confirms that our logs are flowing into ES as we are able to see the fresh logs in Kibana which is connected to the ES instance)

 ![img.png](images/kibana-6.png)